solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-To test the Authentication, try first to access **httpbin** application.
+To test the Authentication, try first to access the **httpbin** application.
 You will see that Authentication is NOT required.

 ```
 curl -k $APP_URL/not-secured/get